Lewis-Barton/south-wales-fitness/README.md

 ## GitHub Pages
 ---

-This project was developed using [VS Code text editor](https://code.visualstudio.com/) along side the [Live server by ritwick dey](https://ritwickdey.github.io/vscode-live-server/) extension, commited to git and pushed to GitHub using the [GitBash](https://git-scm.com/downloads) terminal.
+This project was developed using [VS Code text editor](https://code.visualstudio.com/) along side the [Live server by ritwick dey](https://ritwickdey.github.io/vscode-live-server/) extension, committed to git and pushed to GitHub using the [GitBash](https://git-scm.com/downloads) terminal.

 To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/Lewis-Barton/south-wales-fitness), the following steps were taken: